nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EVENT_HUB.md

 const eventHub = document.querySelector(you_fill_this_in)
 const contentTarget = document.querySelector(".filters__crime")

-// On the content target, listen for a "change" event. contentTarget.addEventListener("which event?", event => {
+// On the event hub, listen for a "change" event. eventHub.addEventListener("which event?", event => {

     // Only do this if the `crimeSelect` element was changed if (you_fill_this_in) {